shindavid/AlphaZeroArcade/docs/GameLogFormat.md

 The game outcome, recorded as an `Eigen::Array` of fixed size, which is equivalent in byte-representation to a `float[kNumPlayers]`.

-## Sym sample indices
+## Sampled indices

-Struct definition: `core::GameLogBase::sym_sample_index_t` in `cpp/include/core/GameLog.hpp`.

-Consists of an array of `sym_sample_index_t` entries.
-Each `sym_sample_index_t` consists of two 32-bit ints: a state-index, and a sym-index.
+Consists of an array of `int32_t` entries.
+These indices indicate the game positions that are sampled for network training purposes.
-The state-index dictates which position of the game to use, and the sym-index dictates which symmetry to apply.
-To uniformly sample from the set of symmetry-expanded positions in a game, you would uniformly randomly select one of these, scanning to a specific position in the Base States section based on the state-index, and then applying a symmetry to that position based on sym-index.

 The number of these indices is specified in the header.
-On average, the number of sym sample indices will be
+On average, the number of sampled indices will be
-$p\cdot s \cdot k$, where:
+$p\cdot k$, where:

 * $p$ is the percentage of positions that are evaluated in "full-search" mode (see KataGo paper section 3.1)
-* $s$ is the average number of symmetry-expansions per position
 * $k$ is the length of the game

-## Non-sym sample indices

-Struct definition: `core::GameLogBase::non_sym_sample_index_t` in `cpp/include/core/GameLog.hpp`.

-Like sym sample indices, but without symmetry expansion.
-Each `non_sym_sample_index_t` consists of one 32-bit int: a single state-index.

 ## Actions